 The organizational dimension

-Safety management systems are active for all the Arkema group.
+Integrated management systems are active for all the Arkema group.
 Various plan frame their implementation: AIMS audit and REX program of incident experience feedback.
-Specific safety audits are performed as well.
+Specific audits are performed as well.

-Safety, environment and quality – AIMS, the all-in-one audit
+Safety, health, environment and quality – AIMS, the all-in-one audit

 The Arkema Integrated Management System (AIMS) combines in a single audit all the audits performed by the Arkema group in relation to safety, the environment and quality.
-It combines the requirements specific to the Arkema group and to relevant norms (ISO 9001, ISO 14001 et OHSAS 18001).
+It combines the requirements specific to the Arkema group and to relevant norms (ISO 9001, ISO 14001 and ISO 45001).

 This all-in-one method has a two-fold benefit – it reflects the corporate culture of the Group and provides a consistent framework for all its safety management processes.

 In order to obtain external certification, the AIMS audits are performed by mixed teams which include auditors from the Arkema group and auditors from a third party certification organization.
 AIMS audits are conducted every three years and completed every year by a follow-up audit carried out by the independant third-party auditor.

 The 2025 target is for 100% of the sites to have had an AIMS audit whithin the previous three years.